EricChen-Git/CP3402-Weekly-LearningJournals/Week1LearningJournal.md

 **Content Insights:**
 - The review of web design basics was crucial to ensure a solid foundation for the startup project.
 - Bootstrap provided a convenient starting point for the website design, balancing efficiency and the learning outcome of manual HTML coding.
-- SiteGround's hosting, coupled with the organization of files, offered insights into practical aspects of web deployment.
+- Hosting on GitHub Pages simplified the deployment process, and the organization of files remained crucial for a tidy repository.

 **Career/Employability/Learning Insights:**
 - The choice of tools, such as VS Code and Bootstrap, reflects the importance of selecting technologies widely used in the industry.
-- Understanding the basics of hosting with SiteGround contributes to real-world deployment skills.
+- Understanding the basics of hosting with GitHub Pages contributes to real-world deployment skills.
 - Balancing efficiency with manual coding aligns with the goal of developing practical and employable skills.

 **Reflection:**